How to Choose a West Highland White Terrier

 - The dogs in the kennels should be of good temperament and healthy in appearance.

-- It is also desirable to ask questions on the health of the parent dogs.
+- It is also desirable to ask questions about the health of the parent dogs.
 The breeder must provide you with A 3- to 5-generation pedigree and a "blue slip" to apply for registration of the Westie into the AKA.

 If you do your homework, you are more likely to pick the right dog.
 The Westie is a wonderful breed.
 They are bright, happy-spirited dogs and will bring with them their own special outgoing personality, and will fast become your best friend.